Textus Receptus: Comma Johanneum (1 John 5:7)

 The Comma Johanneum is a Trinitarian text included in 1 John 5:7 within the Textus Receptus, however the comma is seen as an interpolation by almost all textual critics.
-The comma is mainly attested in the Latin manuscripts of the New Testament, being absent from the vast majority of Greek manuscripts of the New Testament, the earliest Greek manuscript being from the 14th century.
+The comma is mainly attested in the Latin manuscripts of the New Testament, being absent from the vast majority of Greek manuscripts of the New Testament, the earliest Greek manuscript including it being from the 14th century.
 It is also totally absent in the Ethiopic, Aramaic, Syriac, Georgian, Arabic and from the early pre-12th century Armenian witnesses to the New Testament.
-And as a result, modern translations as a whole, both Catholic and Protestant, do not include the comma in the main body of the text.
+As a result, most modern translations, both Catholic and Protestant, do not include the comma in the main body of the text.

 Codex Sangallensis 63 (9th century), Johannine Comma at the bottom: tre[s] sunt pat[er] & uerbu[m] & sps [=spiritus] scs [=sanctus] & tres unum sunt.
 Translation: "three are the father and the word and the holy spirit and the three are one".
 The original codex did not contain the Comma Johanneum (in 1 John 5:7), but it was added by a later hand on the margin.

 The text (with the comma in italics and enclosed by brackets) in the King James Bible reads:

 ^{7}For there are three that beare record [in heaven, the Father, the Word, and the Holy Ghost: and these three are one.] ^{8}[And there are three that beare witnesse in earth], the Spirit, and the Water, and the Blood, and these three agree in one.